griftheorange/sm-frontend/README.md

 Some functions may not work if you aren't running your backend on localhost:3000.
 If your backend is running on a different port, go to the reducer file at "/reducers/reducer.js".
 At the top of the file their should be an initialState variable that handles all the load-up defaults for the application.
 At the very top is a "domain" key set to "localhost:3000".
 Change the value to whatever domain your backend is being hosted on.

+This project also implements and expands on another repo of mine topojson-test, where I first build out and tested the settup of the Globe component with D3 and React.

 ## Components

 This segment will be a brief rundown of the major components and some of their responsibilities.
 An extensive component tree for this app is displayed below: